 “My hope is that a lot more personas are actually true to themselves and embrace their creativity.
 A lot of the focus (before) was on ‘go to school, get a great education – get a great job.’
 But not everybody is destined to be an employee.
 Some people are destined to be entrepreneurs and I think we need to focus in and hone in on that.

-It can be challenging, but Korena mentioned the strides of visual artist extraordinaire, Sheena Rose who has officially ‘gone global’ to highlight why it’s possible and worth the effort.
+It can be challenging, but Korena emphasized that it’s possible and worth the effort.

 ‘Gimme A Home Birth‘ is Korena’s milestone of the moment and ‘it’s an easy read that’s not just for the ladies.
 It’s for the guys as well – for the medical professionals – for somebody who’s interested in finding out what a Barbadian birth story is all about.